himaivan/BAD2/README.md

 ```
 python cnn_3d_rnn.py 777
 ```
-results would be in eval_final.csv
+results would be in eval_final_777.csv
 You may run with different seed that give random weights initialization,
 ```
 python cnn_3d_rnn.py 888